cssinjs/jss/docs/js-api.md

 Options:

-  - `createGenerateClassName` function you can pass to generate your custom class name.
+  - `createGenerateClassName` a function which returns a function which generates unique class names.
   - `plugins` an array of functions, will be passed to `jss.use`.
-  - `virtual` if true, JSS will use VirtualRenderer
+  - `virtual` if true, JSS will use VirtualRenderer.
   - `insertionPoint` string value of a DOM comment node which marks the start of sheets or a rendered DOM node.
 Sheets rendered by this Jss instance are inserted after this point sequentially.

 See [setup examples](./setup#specify-dom-insertion-point).